filjoseph1989/todo-app/README.md

 To get started with Todo App, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/todo-app.git`
-2. Navigate to the project directory: `cd todo-app`
+1. Navigate to the project directory: `cd todo-app`
-3. Install dependencies: `composer install`
+1. Install dependencies: `composer install`
-4. Copy the environment file: `cp .env.example .env`
+1. Copy the environment file: `cp .env.example .env`
-5. Generate an application key: `php artisan key:generate`
+1. Generate an application key: `php artisan key:generate`
-6. Create a database and update the `.env` file with your database credentials.
+1. Create a database and update the `.env` file with your database credentials.
-7. Migrate the database: `php artisan migrate`
+1. Migrate the database: `php artisan migrate --seed`
-8. Run the application: `php artisan serve`
+1. Run the application: `php artisan serve`

 ### Installation